-History Of the Nursery & Garden Industry NSW & ACT
+History of the Nursery & Garden Industry NSW & ACT

-The Nursery & Garden Industry, NSW & ACT Ltd (NGINA) is the peak representative body for the Nursery & Garden Industry in NSW & ACT and consists of members from many sectors of the industry, including:
+Today the Nursery & Garden Industry NSW & ACT Ltd (NGINA) is the peak representative body for the nursery and garden industry in NSW and ACT, and consists of members from many sectors of the industry, including:

-- Growers and producers of plants who sell to end users, e.g. interior plantscapers, landscapers and retail nurseries/garden centres;
+- Growers and producers of plants who sell to end users, e.g., interior plantscapers, landscapers and retail nurseries/garden centres.

-- Wholesalers who buy and sell plants but undertake only minimal growing;
+- Wholesalers who buy and sell plants but undertake only minimal growing.

-- Retailers whether as a retail nursery, garden centre or specialist plant outlet;
+- Retailers whether as a retail nursery, garden centre or specialist plant outlet.

-- Landscapers, flower growers interior plantscapers, garden maintenance providers etc;
+- Landscapers, flower growers interior plantscapers, garden maintenance providers, etc.

-- Allied trade suppliers of growing media, fertiliser, chemicals, containers, building products, equipment, transportation, other services etc;
+- Allied trade suppliers of growing media, fertiliser, chemicals, containers, building products, equipment, transportation, other services, etc.

-- Service providers including consultants, training providers, technical support companies, government departments etc.
+- Service providers including consultants, training providers, technical support companies, government departments, etc.